Q (James Bond): Ben Whishaw: 2012–present

 In Spectre, Q injects Bond with "smart blood" which will allow MI6 to track him at all times.
 He then shows off an Aston Martin DB10 to Bond only to disappoint him by revealing it was reassigned to 009.
 He provides Bond with a new watch, while hinting the alarm is "rather loud" (eventually revealed to be explosive in the film's climax).
 He also oversees the restoration of Bond's Aston Martin DB5 after the events of Skyfall.
 Bond asks Q to help him disappear during his downtime; despite initial reluctance, Q agrees and helps Bond.
-Bond later steals (and ultimately destroys) the DB10, much to Q's dismay, although he still covers for him when M asks Q where Bond has gone.
+Bond later steals (and ultimately destroys) the DB10, much to Q's dismay, although he still covers for him when M (Ralph Fiennes) asks Q where Bond has gone.
 Similar to Q's assistance to Bond in 1989's Licence to Kill, Q travels to Austria to help him in the field independent of MI6.
 While there, he outruns SPECTRE agents after a ring he eventually decodes, revealing the organisation's existence.
-Q returns to London to assist Miss Moneypenny and M in foiling corrupt MI6 bureaucrat Max Denbeigh's launch of the Nine Eyes intelligence network.
+Q returns to London to assist Eve Moneypenny (Naomie Harris) and M in foiling corrupt MI6 bureaucrat Max Denbeigh (Andrew Scott)'s launch of the Nine Eyes intelligence network.
 At the end he provides Bond with his remodeled Aston Martin DB5.

 In No Time to Die, it is implied that Q is gay when Bond and Moneypenny interrupt him preparing a romantic dinner for another man.
-He provides Bond and 00 agent Nomi with a watch that generates an electromagnetic pulse and a portable radar mapping device, and instructs them on how to operate the "stealthy bird", a small submersible jet aircraft, before they infiltrate villain Lyutsifer Safin's hideout.
-Q keeps in contact with Bond during the mission, and patches him through to his love interest Madeleine Swann after he decides to sacrifice himself.
-Q later joins M, Moneypenny, Nomi, and Bill Tanner in a toast to Bond's memory at the end of the film.
+He provides Bond and 00 agent Nomi (Lashana Lynch) with a watch that generates an electromagnetic pulse and a portable radar mapping device, and instructs them on how to operate the "stealthy bird", a small submersible jet aircraft, before they infiltrate villain Lyutsifer Safin (Rami Malek)'s hideout.
+Q keeps in contact with Bond during the mission, and patches him through to his love interest Madeleine Swann (Léa Seydoux) after he decides to sacrifice his life to keep Swann and their daughter Mathilde safe.
+Q later joins M, Moneypenny, Nomi, and Bill Tanner (Rory Kinnear) in a toast to Bond's memory at the end of the film.